 Like many dogwood varieties, evergreen dogwood trees can thrive in both sun and shade.
 They do best in moist, clay or loam soil.
 They prefer acidity, but they can tolerate light alkalinity.
 They need a lot of water.

 The trees are monoecious, which means they can self-pollinate.
-It’s important to bear in mind, however, that they will not flower for 8 to 10 years if they are grown from seed.
+It’s important to bear in mind, however, that they will not flower for eight to ten years if they are grown from seed.
 It’s best to start the trees from cuttings if you want to see flowers or fruit within the decade.